You are here

 - Take photographs in a brightly lit room, next to a window or outdoors.
 A plain grey or white background is usually best.

 - Focus, focus, focus.
 To focus a cell phone camera, often simply tapping the screen will adjust the focus automatically.
 For standard point and shoot cameras, push the capture button down half-way, most cameras will then focus.

 - Include a size-reference such as a coin, pencil, ruler or yardstick (depending on size) next to the specimen in the photograph.

 - Take several pictures (digital film is free!) but send only the best 1 or 2

-- Take a picture of the top and a bottom of insect if possible.
+- Take a picture of the top and a bottom of the insect if possible.

-- Include basic information about the insect in the message: Where are you seeing them (inside, outside, on a plant), how many insects, what would you like to know (identification, managment, life cycle)?
+- Include basic information about the insect in the message: Where are you seeing them (inside, outside, on a plant), how many insects, what would you like to know (identification, management, life cycle)?

 - Keep the insect, if we can't identify it from your photo, we may ask you to send it in.

 - Don’t apologize.
 We’re all in this together and insect photography is difficult (they are so small!).